mudassir523/Weather/README.md

 A responsive weather forecast application built with *HTML, **CSS, and **JavaScript* that uses the *OpenWeatherMap API* to display real-time weather data for any city worldwide..

 ## ✨ Features
-- 🌎 **Search Weather by City** – Get instant details for any location..........
+- 🌎 **Search Weather by City** – Get instant details for any location...........
 - 📊 **Real-Time Data** – Temperature, humidity, wind speed & weather condition.
 - 📱 **Responsive Design** – Works on mobile, tablet, and desktop.
 - 🎨 **Modern UI** – Minimal, user-friendly interface.